Rondebosch: Rondebosch Fountain

 A street scene of Main Road Rondebosch in 1900.
 The recently installed Rondebosch Fountain can be seen to the left in the foreground.

 The historic centre of Rondebosch is the Main Road, with the Victorian cast iron Rondebosch Fountain being a historic landmark.
 Originally known as the Moodie Fountain, it was one of South Africa's first electric streetlights.
 It was built by the Saracen Foundry in Glasgow and presented to the community by George Moodie as a gift in 1891.
 The lamp was first turned on, on 25 April 1892 and was initially powered by Moodie's private power plant until a municipal power plant on the Liesbeeck River was completed.
 The fountain was destroyed in a road accident in 2015 and rebuilt in 2020.

 Government and politics

+A stained glass window at the townhall depicting the old Rondebosch Municipality coat of arms.

 Rondebosch is in the City of Cape Town municipality, within the Protea Sub-Council (Sub-Council 20).
 The eastern part of the suburb is within ward 58 and the ward councillor is Dr Richard Hill, and the western part is in ward 59 with councillor Mikhail Manuel, both members of the Democratic Alliance.

 Rondebosch was the parliamentary seat of Sir De Villiers Graaff, the leader of the opposition United Party, and later that of Frederik van Zyl Slabbert, leader of the opposition Progressive Federal Party.